Helping millions of people navigate the world of technology.

 Step 4: Click on Next.

-Step 5: Type a name for the shortcut and click on Finish.
+Step 5: Type a name (ex: Chromecognito) for the shortcut and click on Finish.

 Type a name for the shortcut

-With this, Windows adds your selected browser as a desktop shortcut.
-The steps mentioned above are similar for all the browsers installed on your Windows PC.
-Mind you, the process of making an incognito mode shortcut on Windows is incomplete.
-So, follow the instructions based on the browser you use to create a private browser shortcut.
+This adds your selected browser as a desktop shortcut.
+Mind you, making an incognito mode shortcut on Windows is incomplete.
+So, follow the instructions based on the browser you use.

 Right-click on the shortcut